-Six nights.
-Five labels.
-One rock magazine.
+Several nights.
+Various labels.
 A proper venue.
 And an amplifier that goes all the way up to 11.
 Indie Label Week is where Mozart would hang out if he were alive today.

-- 2-3 indie bands and acts every night
+- Music festival with typically 2-3 indie bands and acts every night

-- Genres rage from hip hop and electronic to heavy rock and punk
+- Genres range from hip hop and electronic to heavy rock and punk

 Six strings, one plectrum

-Back in the early 19th century, no A&R man sat in the Palais Collalto twiddling his cravat and thought, “This Mozart kid has promise; we should get a demo tape”.
+Back in the early 19th century, no A&R man sat in the Palais Collalto twiddling his cravat and thought, “This Mozart kid has promise; we should get hold of a demo tape”.

 Music has changed.
 And Vienna with it.

-This six-day event gives five independent Austrian labels a night each to showcase two or three of the talents in their care.
-And the rock magazine, Stark!Strom!, takes over the Friday night for an evening of music of the heavier kind, followed by an aftershow party.
+The event gives independent bands and labels a spotlight to showcase their talents.
+In the past, the rock magazine, Stark!Strom!, has shared Friday night duties for an evening of music of the heavier kind, followed by an aftershow party.

-The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
-If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.
+The venue for Indie Label Week has been the Reigen to date, also home to most of the gigs in the Vienna Blues Spring Festival.
+If you want to combine your visit there with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

-We can thank the forward-thinking city planners of the late 1800s for planting an urban rail line right opposite the Reigen.
+For anything at the Reigen, we can thank the forward-thinking city planners of the late 1800s for planting an urban rail line right opposite.

 Subway: take the U4 line to Hietzing station and it’s about a 30 second walk, depending on how long it takes for the lights to change so you can cross the road